top of page

 And when we are raised up, when we are restored to new life, as followers of Jesus, how are we to respond?

 The call to follow Jesus is meant to turn our world upside down.
 And of the people in the room in today’s gospel, Simon’s mother-in-law gets it.
 But not everyone does.
 Consider James and John.
 James and John had illusions of grandeur.
-Later in Mark’s gospel, even after they’ve been with Jesus for some time, they come to him with a request:
+Later in Mark’s gospel, after they’d been with Jesus for some time, they came to him with a request:

 “Teacher, we want you to do for us whatever we ask of you.”